 Phillips, in accordance with Titles VI and VII of the Civil Rights Act of 1964 and Title IX of the Educational Amendment of 1972, admits students of either gender and of any race, color, religion, sexual orientation or national or ethnic origin, to all rights, privileges, programs, and activities generally accorded or made available to students at the school.
 It does not discriminate against students on the basis of gender, sex, race, color, handicap, disability, age, religion, sexual orientation, or national or ethnic origin in the administration of its educational policies, scholarships and loan programs, and other school-administered programs.
 Phillips Graduate University is in full compliance with all statutes of the Americans with Disabilities Act (ADA).
-The Registrar serves as the point of contact for all ADA and Title IX-related matters.
+The Dean of Students and Title IX office serves as the point of contact for all ADA and Title IX-related matters.